Dirkhart1/Emergency-Everyday--Password-Generating-Encoder-App-/README.md

 From there a new encoded password will be generated, and it should be exponentially more secured than the original entry.

-My intention is for this program to has pratical use for personal acitvity (or even professionally) so the password generation is created primarily with technical users in mind.
+My intention is for this program to has prcatical use for personal acitvity (or even professionally) so the password generation is created primarily with technical users in mind.
 However, having a strong password is general good practice so everyone is welcomed to try the program.